gbelis/LatticeFold/README.md

 ![protein_folding_rot](https://github.com/gbelis/LatticeFold/blob/main/visualisations/protein_folding_rot.gif)
 This figure illustrates larger-scale conformational changes facilitated by chain rotations, enabling the chain to explore distant regions of the conformational space.

-*Note: For rendering efficiency, only 1 in every 5 states is shown in the visualizations.*
+*Note: For rendering efficiency, only 1 in every 5 states is shown in the visualizations.
+The gifs do not repeat automatically so the page may need to be refreshed in order for them to play.*

 ---